calder/rust-goldenfile/README.md

 **Simple goldenfile testing in Rust.**

 [Goldenfile](https://softwareengineering.stackexchange.com/questions/358786/what-is-golden-files) tests generate one or more output files as they run.
-At the end of the test, the generated files are compared to checked-in "golden" files produced by previous runs.
-This ensures that all changes to goldenfiles are intentional, explicit, and version controlled.
+If any files differ from their checked-in "golden" version, the test fails.
+This ensures that behavioral changes are intentional, explicit, and version controlled.

-You can use goldenfiles to test the output of a parser, the order of a graph traversal, the result of a simulation, or anything else that shouldn't change without a human's approval.
+You can use goldenfiles to test the output of a parser, the order of a graph traversal, the result of a simulation, or anything else that should only change with human review.

 ## Usage